Sweeping new vaccine mandates for 100 million Americans

 Biden has encouraged COVID-19 vaccine requirements in settings like schools, workplaces and university campuses.
 On Thursday, the Los Angeles Board of Education v oted to require all students 12 and older to be fully vaccinated in the the nation’s second-largest school district.

-Walmart, the nation’s largest private employer, said in late July it was requiring that all workers at its headquarters in Bentonville, Arkansas, as well as its managers who travel within the U.S. be vaccinated against COVID-19 by Oct.
+Walmart, the nation’s largest private employer, said in late July it was requiring all workers at its headquarters in Bentonville, Arkansas, as well as its managers who travel within the U.S., to be vaccinated against COVID-19 by Oct.
 4. But the company had stopped short of requiring shots for its frontline workers.

 CVS Health said in late August it would require certain employees who interact with patients to be fully vaccinated by the end of October.
 That includes nurses, care managers and pharmacists.